[Note: This Psalm is also found in another Walk with the Word study on 2 Samuel 22. This is not a precise parallel to that study.]

 Q: And what has submitting to God’s sovereignty, will, and obedience to His Word resulted in?

-A: “…my feet have not slipped”. (v.36) either in the course of conflict nor in the overall proper use provided by His training and counsel.
+A: “…my feet have not slipped”. (v.36) neither in the course of conflict nor in the overall proper use provided by His training and counsel.
 Because it is void of any sin, it results in God’s eyes that we are completely “blameless”.

 Point: Ever notice how rare it is to find one party in a dispute completely innocent of any wrongdoing?
 That can only consistently come from doing it God’s way.